CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

       # SHELL
     end

-Let's break this down; it is acutally much simpler than it might appear.
+Let's break this down; it is actually much simpler than it might appear.

 1. The line `# -*- mode: ruby -*-` simply indicates that the Vagrantfile is written in the Ruby language syntax.
 This line is required and should always be the first line of the Vagrantfile.